oracle123/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints absolute name to the current working directory
+ script that prints absolute to the current working directory